 But at least no one can reasonably argue with a transcript, right?
 No.

 - Unfortunately, transcripts themselves cannot demonstrate the tone of speech used and precious tribunal time can therefore be diverted to arguing not what was said, but how it was said.
 Conversely notes don’t pretend to be compete record.

 - Again, transcripts cannot record body language and are poor at recording anyone getting particularly upset or agitated.
-Short of swearing and leaving the room of course.

 Finally, keep notes, recordings and transcripts in a safe and secure, but obvious place – normally in the employee’s personnel file.
 Being unable to find someone’s notes is as much of problem as not having taken them in the first place.